-On December 20, 2021, our board of directors determined that in light of our current shareholding structure, which no longer supports the claim that we have a controlling shareholder, it was decided to reinstate the relief provided under an exemption, or the Exemption, that provides relief for Israeli companies whose shares are listed on certain stock exchanges outside of Israel (including the Nasdaq Capital Market) with no controlling shareholder from being required to appoint external directors so long as such companies satisfy the requirements of the foreign laws in the listing jurisdiction outside of Israel which apply to companies incorporated in such jurisdiction, in respect of the appointment of independent directors and the composition of the audit committee and compensation committee, adopted by our board of directors in November 2018.
-As such, Dr. Gili Hart and Dr. Elan Penn, our then external directors, were no longer classified as external directors, as of which date they continued to serve on our board of directors as independent directors until the earlier of: (i) the end of their tenure; or (ii) the lapse of the second annual general meeting following the said determination.
-Dr. Hart was not proposed for re-election in 2023 and as such her tenure as a member of our board ended on July 5, 2023.
-Dr. Penn was re-elected as a director by our general meeting of shareholders on July 18, 2023, until our next annual general meeting.
+On December 20, 2021, our board of directors determined that in light of our current shareholding structure, which no longer supports the claim that we have a controlling shareholder, it was decided to reinstate the relief provided under an exemption, or the Exemption, that provides relief for Israeli companies whose shares are listed on certain stock exchanges outside of Israel (including the Nasdaq Global Market) with no controlling shareholder from being required to appoint external directors so long as such companies satisfy the requirements of the foreign laws in the listing jurisdiction outside of Israel which apply to companies incorporated in such jurisdiction, in respect of the appointment of independent directors and the composition of the audit committee and compensation committee, adopted by our board of directors in November 2018.
+As such, our then external directors, were no longer classified as external directors, as of which date they continued to serve on our board of directors as independent directors.